Owasippe Scout Reservation: Crystal Lake Family Camp

 In addition to camps for scouts, Owasippe has had a strong tradition of families and women camping, too.
 Evidence of this traces back to 1912, when R.W Teeter brought his family, who camped near the scouts.

 The first Owasippe Family Camp, 1913.

 Sometime after 1917, a new dining hall was built near Camp Stuart overlooking Crystal Lake.
 Programs here included hiking, artwork, sports, and swimming, and would usually have fewer staff members.
 This camp would function until 1964, when a new family camp (Renamed Camp Reneker) was built just south of Lake Wolverine.

-Camp Beard
+Camp Dan Beard

+The Entrance to Camp Beard, 1950.